mainmatter/mainmatter.com/src/posts/2023-01-17-using-rust-crates-in-elixir.md

 rustler::init!("Elixir.RustlerPdf", [read_config, create_pdf]);
 ```

-At the end of the file change the `rustler::init!` macro to the above, this
+At the end of the file change the `rustler::init!` macro to the above: this
 let’s the Rustler know to bind `read_config` function to `Elixir.RustlerPdf`
 module.